Waring decompositions of the product of two quadrics: the small rank cases: Introduction

 \section{Introduction}

 Let $S=\mathbb{C}[x_0, \ldots, x_n]$ be the standard graded polynomial ring, and let $F \in S$ be a homogeneous polynomial of degree $d$, also known as a degree $d$ form.
 It is well known that there exist $L_1, \ldots, L_r \in S_1$ such that for some $\alpha_i \in \mathbb{C},$ $1 \leq i \leq r.$ Such a decomposition of $F$ is called {\it Waring decomposition} or {\it sum of powers decomposition}.
 The least integer $r$ such that there exists a Waring decomposition of $F$ with exactly $r$ summand is called {\it Waring rank} of $F,$ denoted by $\rk F.$ \begin{question} Given $F\in S_d,$ compute the Waring rank and a Waring decomposition of $F$. \end{question} This problem is a specific instance of the broader problem of tensor decomposition.
-Since homogeneous polynomials can be identified with symmetric tensors, Waring decompositions of forms are equivalent to decompositions of symmetric tensors into rank one terms.
-Consequently, Question \ref{Question:ComputeWaringRank} is highly relevant to fields relying on efficient tensor decompositions, such as Algebraic Statistics, Signal Processing \cite{Lan12}, Quantum entanglement \cite{BC12, QuantumInformationTheory}, and Complexity Theory, for example in the study of complexity of matrix multiplications \cite{Lan14GCT,Lan22,LO15}.
-One of the most celebrated result in the Waring rank problems is due to J. Alexander and A. Hirschowitz where they determined the rank of a generic form \cite{AH95}.
-However, despite our understanding of the generic case, computing the Waring rank of a specific polynomial remains a challenging open problem; no general effective and efficient algorithm is currently known.
+Since homogeneous polynomials can be identified with symmetric tensors, Waring decompositions of forms are equivalent to decompositions of symmetric tensors into rank one {symmetric} terms.
+Consequently, Question \ref{Question:ComputeWaringRank} is highly relevant to fields relying on efficient tensor decompositions, such as Algebraic Statistics, Signal Processing \cite{Lan12}, Quantum entanglement \cite{BC12, QuantumInformationTheory}, and Complexity Theory \cite{NPhard-TensorRank, Shitov16}, {for example in the study of complexity of matrix multiplications \cite{polynomialMatrixMultiplication18,Lan14GCT,Lan22,LO15}, and more generally in circuit complexity \cite{DGIJL26, Kumar20, Survey}.} One of the most celebrated result in the Waring rank problems is due to J. Alexander and A. Hirschowitz where they determined the rank of a generic form \cite{AH95}. {However, despite our understanding of the generic case, computing the Waring rank of a specific polynomial remains a challenging problem.
+In fact, in \cite{Shitov16} it is proved that computing the Waring rank is an NP-hard problem.}

 Significant progress has been made for specific families of polynomials.
 For example, the Waring rank of binary forms was classically known due to Sylvester.
 In \cite{sylvester1851lx,Sylvester1851} an algorithm to compute the Waring rank of binary forms is presented.
 Similarly, the Waring rank of a quadratic form in any number of variables is classically known, as it coincides with the rank of the associated symmetric matrix.